1. Planned Placements

 1.3 Recommending the Plan

-In normal circumstances, the child’s placement with his or her parent must be part of the care plan, upon the recommendation of a Looked After Review.
-However, if the child has previously suffered significant harm when living with the parent and continues also to be the subject of a child protection plan, the placement may only be authorised upon the recommendation of a child protection review conference before itself recommending the child returns home.
+In normal circumstances, the child's placement with his or her parent must be part of the care plan, upon the recommendation of a Looked After Review.
+If the child has previously suffered significant harm when living with the parent and continues also to be the subject of a child protection plan, the Looked After Review should actively consider the recommendations of a child protection review conference before itself recommending the child returns home.

 The recommendations of the Looked After Review (and Child Protection Review Conference where applicable) will then be sent to the Nominated Officer, together with the Care Plan and proposed Placement Plan and a written report covering the following: